 Closed Wednesday – Booking recommended – Credit Cards accepted

 Firstly, Antico Francischielle a small hotel and restaurant founded in 1909 is situated in the Massa Lubrense area of the peninsula.
 This unpretentious property has unrivalled views of Vesuvius and Capri from its terrace.
-The family run business, welcomes guest of all ages, with a genuine warmth and offers delicious traditional Italian foods full of flavour.
-It really feels as though you are in an Italian home for the sheer authenticity of the fare and relaxed ambiance.
-The remote location of this property allows guests to either use it as a base to start a wonderful hike along hillside paths that will take you to Sorrento or enjoy a 25 minute stroll to the beach access point of Puolo.
-At the end of the hike you will be able to rejuvenate yourself by stopping for a feed at one of the many excellent restaurants in Sorrento.
+The family-run business, welcomes guest of all ages, with genuine warmth and offers delicious traditional Italian foods full of flavour.
+It really feels as though you are in an Italian home for the sheer authenticity of the fare and relaxed ambience.
+The remote location of this property allows guests to either use it as a base to start a wonderful hike along hillside paths that will take you to Sorrento or enjoy a 25-minute stroll to the beach access point of Puolo.
+At the end of the hike, you will be able to rejuvenate yourself by stopping for a feed at one of the many excellent restaurants in Sorrento.

-The homemade pastas, the array of sea food and meat dishes are terrific value.
-As you watch the sun slip beneath the horizon you will be glad you went ‘off grid’ for an evening or two.
+The homemade pasta, the array of seafood and meat dishes are a terrific value.
+As you watch the sun slip beneath the horizon you will be glad you went ‘off the grid’ for an evening or two.

 Telephone: +39 081 533 9780